mor1/databox-store-blob/README.md

      {key: [value data]} /for key value store

 Data from that sensor/key will then be broadcast over the connection.
 This feature will develop and will support authentication and more in future.

+#HTTP API Driver Facing

+##Managing the data source catalog
+    Method: POST
+    URL: /cat/add/[sensor_id]
+    Parameters: Raw JSON body containing elements as follows {vendor: <vendor name>, unit: <measurement unit>, location: <Sensor location>, description:<human readable description>}
+    Notes: This data is used to populate the Items in the Hypercat catalog.
+The sensor_id is managed by the driver and must be unique to this store.

+##Time series data (NOTE this may move to /ts after mozfest)
+    Method: POST
+    URL: /api/data/
+    Parameters: Raw JSON body containing elements as follows {sensor_id: <sensor ID>, vendor_id: <vendor ID>, data: <json blob to store>}
+    Notes: The vendor_id and sensor_id must be valid and related entries in the databox directory in order for the data to be accepted

+##Key value pairs

+    Method: POST
+    URL: /api/key/<key>
+    Parameters: Raw JSON body containing elements as follows {<data to be stored in JSON format>}
+    Notes: will insert if the <key> is not in the database and update the document if it is.

+#Websockets

+Not available to drivers

 #Status